Workiva/over_react/doc/null_safety_and_required_props.md

 The `isSelected` prop is nullable, and is considered optional because it doesn't have `late`.

+> [!WARNING]
+> Just like any `late` variable, reading required props when they're not guaranteed to be present can result in runtime errors or bad behavior.
+>
-Similar to other [late variables](https://dart.dev/language/variables#late-variables) in Dart, `late` required props must be assigned before they're accessed, or they'll throw.
-To help guard against these issues, OverReact validates that all required props are set before rendering a component, similar to how all ['required' parameters](https://dart.dev/language/functions#named-parameters)  must be provided when calling a function.
+> To prevent this when reading props in components, OverReact validates that all required props are set before rendering a component, similar to how all `required` arguments must be provided when calling a function.
 More on that in [Required prop validation](#required-prop-validation).

-FIXME mention unsafe required prop reads, tie into warnings.
+>
+> To safely read required props in other contexts, see the [Unsafe Prop Reads](#unsafe-required-prop-reads) section.
+>
+> When authoring or consuming components with required props, we recommend:
+> - Enabling the [analyzer plugin][analyzer-plugin] during development, if possible, which:
+>   - lints for missing required props
+>   - lints for unsafe prop reads outside of components
+> - Running tests with asserts enabled (e.g., using DDC) to get missing required prop errors

 #### Required prop syntax - quick reference